jrreap/CCSA-Dev-Team/README.md

 ==================

 - Add theme animations
-- Add https protocol to website
+- Work on formatting/creating the hotel page
 - Add slide content to the slide show
 - Add windows-vista support